android/privacy-sandbox-samples/FledgeJava/README.md

 and Ad Selection APIs in FLEDGE.

-The sample app has two client classes, `AdSelectionClient` and `CustomAudienceClient` to interact with the two FLEDGE APIs.
+The sample app has two client classes, `AdSelectionClient` and `CustomAudienceClient` that interact with the two FLEDGE APIs.
 CustomAudienceClient wraps the API calls that allow apps to join and leave custom audiences (CAs) while `AdSelectionClient` wraps the functionality that allows apps to run ad auctions and report impressions based on the results of those auctions.